 4. Market Dynamics 2025: From Niche to Mainstream

 The dirndl industry in 2025 is more diverse than ever.
-While established brands like Augustiner Dirndl focus on craftsmanship, young labels like NeoBerg are establishing a new aesthetic with their alpenglanz dirndl collections.
+While established brands such as Augustiner Dirndl focus on craftsmanship, young labels such as NeoBerg with alpenglanz dirndl collections, a new aesthetic is created.
 Dominant here are:

 - Mix-and-match options: Combine a green high-necked dirndl with modern jackets or sneakers.

-For anyone looking for cheap dirndls , this is an opportunity: inexpensive models are becoming more affordable through mass production and local craft collaborations, without sacrificing quality.
+For all those who are looking for cheap dirndl (cheap dirndls), here is an opportunity: Cheap models are becoming more affordable through mass production and local craft cooperation, without sacrificing quality.

 5. Vision of the future: Dirndl in 2030 and beyond